AliAlbabily/JS_Game_Prototype/README.md

 # First Step

 When you see the first stage on the screen, press "h" using your keyboard then press "Enter" key to proceed .
-If you enter something worng a red pair of eyes will appear on the character.
+If you enter a wrong pass a red pair of eyes will immediately appear on the character.